ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

     conda env create --name esmvaltool --file environment.yml

-This installs the esmvaltool package from conda as a dependency.
+This installs the ESMValCore package from conda as a dependency.

 The environment is called ``esmvaltool`` by default, but it is possible to use the option ``--name SOME_ENVIRONMENT_NAME`` to define a custom name.
 You should then activate